MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 **_The system does not allow you to obtain a loan that would be lower than the required collateralization ratio, i.e., you can borrow up to half the value of the underlying assets.
 It is highly recommended to healthily over-collateralize the loan, to avoid [liquidations](#liquidations) in the event of a sudden price movement!_**

-_For example: Bob deposits $3,000 worth of tzBTC to collateralize a vault, and borrows $1,000 USDT.
+_For example: Bob deposits $3,000 worth of wBTC to collateralize a vault, and borrows $1,000 USDT.
 Bob’s loan is 300% collateralized, and considered an active “healthy” vault.
 The maximum Bob would be able to borrow is $1,500._

 ### Peer to Peer Lending